volatiletech/sqlboiler/README.md

 the same source.
 And the intention is to always regenerate from a pure state.
 The only reason the `--wipe` flag isn't defaulted to on is because we don't like programs that `rm -rf` things on the filesystem without being asked to.

+#### Controlling Version

+When sqlboiler is used on a regular basis, sometimes problems arise on the developers' side that the version they are using does not match the version specified in the project.

+To solve this problem, you can use the `--verify-mod-version` and `--strict-verify-mod-version` flags (or aliased version in toml), which will warn and prohibit (when using strict) code generation when using sqlboiler.

 #### Controlling Generation